ink-splatters/audiofingerprint/README.md

 NOTES

-The software autodetects WAV format (channels, frequency, bps)
+-The software autodetects WAV format (channels, frequency, bps) -The software uses single result approach: stream.Options().ResultSingle(true); If you want more results, there should be false.
+ Please note that other results are not accurate

 FILE FORMATS